-Reduce the total cost of ownership of IT infrastructure further for vSphere-based workloads with 15% off for i3.metal hosts across all VMware Cloud on AWS regions.
+Reduce the total cost of ownership of IT infrastructure further for vSphere-based workloads with 20% off for i3en.metal hosts across all VMware Cloud on AWS regions.

-Run highly sensitive government workloads in FedRAMP High JAB compliant VMware Cloud on AWS GovCloud (US) environment.
+Run highly sensitive government workloads in FedRAMP High JAB and DoD IL5 compliant VMware Cloud on AWS GovCloud (US) environment.

 Leverage the hybrid cloud to facilitate the unique needs of government agencies.